Criminal Offences Related To Currency

 Offences related to currency cover a range of crimes, including making and possessing counterfeit currency, selling, paying, tendering and putting off counterfeit money (uttering) and defacing or impairing coins.

 This type of criminal offence is complex and if you are convicted, you will be subjected to a significant penalty, including a lengthy prison sentence.
-In order to get the best possible outcome, it is essential to retain an experienced and skilled criminal defence lawyer who is best suited to create a strategic defence.
+In order to get the outcome you deserve, it is essential to retain an experienced and skilled criminal defence lawyer who is perfectly suited to create a strategic defence.

 What Is Counterfeit Money?